lorien/ru-osint-infosec-map/README.md

-# RU OSINT Map
+# Map of Russian OSINT and Infosec Resources

-This is just-for-fun online map of Russian OSINT resources: authors, telegram channels, telegram groups, youtube channels, etc.
+This is just-for-fun online map of Russian OSINT and InfoSecurity resources: authors, telegram channels, telegram groups, youtube channels, etc.

-Rendered graph is available here https://grablab.org/ru-osint/
+Rendered graph is available here https://grablab.org/ru-osint-infosec/

 Fell free to submit pull requests with new graph items.